serokell/blog-posts/typescript-for-haskellers/article.md

 type Kind2<F extends URIS2, A, B> = URItoKind2<A, B>[F];
 ```

-And now we can return to `Collection` above and implement it using kinds.
+And now we can return to the `Collection` above and implement it using kinds.

 ```typescript
 interface Collection<F extends URIS> {